keyan-m/cardano-recorded-mint/README.md

   to as its next element)

-As an added benefit, this implementation also works nicely with [CIP-68](https://github.com/cardano-foundation/CIPs/tree/7687f28447359cd2bdbc945b6acf651906e1583b/CIP-0068): NFTs produced at the script address are already forced to have the reference tokens label `(100)`, while users/buyers can receive `(222)` tokens.
+As an added benefit, this implementation also works nicely with [CIP-68](https://github.com/cardano-foundation/CIPs/tree/7687f28447359cd2bdbc945b6acf651906e1583b/CIP-0068): NFTs produced at the script address are already forced to have the reference token's label `(100)`, while users/buyers can receive `(222)` tokens.